When Council will and will not remove a tree

 For allergies, medically-verified allergy testing results need to be provided to Council before Council will consider a request to remove a tree for this reason.

-For blocked pipes or property damage by tree root, see injury or property damage reporting process.
+For property damage by tree root, see injury or property damage reporting process.

 Removal of a street tree as part of a property development plan